-Genetics is a branch of biology dealing with the way the characteristics (traits) are passed from parents to their offspring.
+Genetics is a branch of biology help in understanding the way the characteristics (traits) are passed from parents to their offspring.
 The tendency, percentage, frequency and the pattern of how these traits are transferred from parents to children is generally called heredity.
-Although, genetics as a science is interesting but genetic disorders are becoming a challenge to the doctors and researchers as there is no complete cure.
-The major components of genetics is DNA, genes, genomes, and chromosomes.
-This article will further elaborate on the terminologies, definitions and the basic concepts of genetics.
+Genetic disorders are becoming a challenge to the doctors and researchers as there is no complete cure for all the conditions nevertheless, genetic therapies mask the negative impact of faulty genes.
+The major components of genetics are DNA, genes, genomes, and chromosomes.
+This article is the elaboration of the terminologies, definitions and the basic concepts of genetics.

 Structure of DNA